ProfessorX/CIS501/README.md

 3. Start "verifying" your model...(well, I guess that would be a failure.
 Why the heck would you choose Ensemble Selection.)
 4. Start writing your report.
 This time, data mining comes first.

+20131204 Lab 21:00
+1. Reconfigure the data file.
+Strictly according to the LIBSVM format.
+2. Write the testing shell script.
+3. Format the data to **real** libsvm on your workstation.
+And play with your "real" data a second time.
+4. Finish part of your writing stuff within the night.
+Get up early.
+No more excuses for you.
+No more.